|Multi Request||Police Officers Living in Public Housing|

-1. Rules, policies, or other practice documents from your municipality and/or agency that lay out whether police department staff (including officers) can receive housing subsidies and/or live in public housing, even if they do not qualify under the income guidelines.
+2. Rules, policies, or other practice documents from your municipality that lay out whether police department staff (including officers) can receive housing subsidies and/or live in public housing, even if they do not qualify under the income guidelines.

 3. Records that indicate for each year from 2016 through 2021 how many police department staff (including officers and staff of all ranks) live in public housing, and the name of the housing development where the officer lives.
-This can either be a snapshot on January 1st of each year 2016 through 2021, or a summary of the entire period.
-I am not interested in the names of officers, but rather (1) whether there is a program that exists to allow police officers/staff to live in public housing (outside of income requirements), and (2) the extent of this program, ie whether and how many police officers/staff have lived in public housing during the time period mentioned above.
+This can either be a snapshot on January 1st of each year 2016 through 2021, or a summary of the entire period

-4. Records that indicate housing allowances or other subsidized housing (not already covered in question 3 above) provided to police department staff (including officers and command staff) from the housing authority.
+4. Records that indicate housing allowances or other subsidized housing (not already covered in question 3 above) provided to police department staff (including officers and command staff) in your or another municipality.

 In the event that there are fees, I would be grateful if you would inform me of the total charges in advance of fulfilling my request.
 I would prefer the request filled electronically, by e-mail attachment if available or CD-ROM if not.